-Calandrinia are half hardy perennials and annuals.
-As the perennials have a short life span they are usually grown as half hardy annuals in the garden.
+Calandrinia Plants are half hardy perennials and annuals.
+As the perennials have a short life span, they are usually grown as half hardy annuals in the garden.

 Names for Calandrinia include Rock Purslane, Parakeelya and Redmaids.
-They are ideal, ground cover and edging plants, they can also be used in rockeries.
+They are ideal for ground cover or as edging plants; they can also be used in rockeries.

 Plants are able to grow in very hot conditions.